Cod & Potatoes in Rosemary Cream Sauce Recipe

 -

-Can I use other types of fish for this Cod & Potatoes in Rosemary Cream Sauce Recipe?
+Can I use a different type of fish in this Cod & Potatoes in Rosemary Cream Sauce Recipe?

 Absolutely!
-While cod is ideal because of its flaky texture and mild flavor, you can substitute haddock, halibut, or even pollock.
-Just adjust cooking time as thicker or thinner fillets will vary in doneness.
+While cod is ideal for its mild flavor and flaky texture, you can substitute with halibut, haddock, or even firm white fish like pollock.
+Just adjust the cooking time slightly if your fish is thicker or denser.

 -